stehrn/mood-board/README.md

 What extra dependencies does the mood service have?
 Well, there's a system library dependency on the Java 1.8 runtime (JDK).
 So lets ship the app inside a container so we have 100% certainty it has everything that's needed for it to run as expected, regardless of the runtime environment - the container been run and tested on a dev blade should work just the same way on a production cluster.

-## Running the service on docker
+## Running the (mood app) service on docker
-The redis container needs a bit of a retrofit first since we're now in the world of inter-container communication (networking) and need to configure things so the containers can communicate with each other.
+Before we can run the mood app in a container, the redis container needs a bit of a retrofit first since we're now in the world of inter-container communication (networking).

 #### Retrofit redis container so service container can connect to it
 Lets make use of a user defined [bridge network](https://docs.docker.com/network/bridge/), it's good security practice as ensures only related services/containers can communicate with each other.